nus-cs2103-AY1617S2/addressbook-level4/docs/UseCases.md

 1a.
 There is no more actions that can be undone

-> System shows an error that an undo command is not possible
+> 1a1.
+System shows an error that an undo command is not possible<br>
-> Use case ends
+> 1a2.
+Use case ends

 #### Use case: Redo the previous undo action